 First, Gov. Scott corrupted the process by allowing politics to trump policy, stacking the commission with industry representatives and administration officials.
 Seven Days described the commission as “a bloated, 21-member panel representing just about every interest group in Vermont except for blacksmiths and barbers.
 There’s only one — count ’em, one — environmental advocate on board.”

 That does not mean that it was not made up of fine people.
 If someone truly wanted to come up with a plan to get Vermont to its climate and energy commitments however, this is not the commission that would be put together.
 Four members were Scott administration political appointees, and at least four more were Scott donors.
 Several were representatives of industries that have been at best disinterested in climate action, and at worst fought it tooth and nail.

 Perhaps worse, mid-way through the public listening tour last fall – when putting price on carbon pollution was far-and-away the most popular public recommendation – the governor tweeted his opposition to the concept, making clear he had no interest in public input that disagreed with his views.

-To their credit, the commission ignored his tweet and voted 20-to-1 to recommend that the state commission an independent, nonpartisan study of the costs and benefits of economy-wide approaches like carbon pricing to Vermont.
+To their credit, the commission ignored his tweet and voted 20-1 to recommend that the state commission an independent, nonpartisan study of the costs and benefits of economy-wide approaches like carbon pricing to Vermont.
 CEOs representing Vermont businesses with over $1 billion in annual revenues urged him to get this information and make an informed decision on how to move forward.